secretstartups/handbook/content/job-families/finance/program-management-bt.md

 ### Senior IT Program Manager Responsibilities

-- Extends responsibilities of IT Program Manager (Intermediate)
+- Extends responsibilities of the IT Program Manager
 - Responsible for program management of a critical project or medium to large scope
 - Define success metrics of your programs
 - Report executive-level progress and status of issues weekly, daily when escalated